panza238/py_dev_ops/ROADMAP.md

 Being able to debug code quickly is a great skill to have.
 I highly encouraged you to start using `pdb` as a debugging tool.
 [Here](https://realpython.com/python-debugging-pdb/) you can find a good RealPython post on how to get started.

+#### strace
+The book also mentions `strace` as a debugging tool.
+I have not included much information about this tool, since it is only avalibable on Linux.
+If you are working on a machine with Linux, it is worth to check out `strace`.

 ### BENCHMARKING
 We will be using `timeit` as a benchmarking tool.
 This tools allows us to measure the performance of our app in terms of how long it takes to run.
 This goes without saying, but, when using `timeit`, you should compare results that have run on the same infrastructure (e.g. on the same machine or server).